 Whether you intend to publish

 your dissertation or not, it is a highly public document that you’ll submit to a critical audience toward a prestigious degree.
 It should showcase your ideas so that readers will understand and appreciate them readily.
-Unfortunately, when we immerse ourselves deeply in research in order to write such a document, we often lose sight of how the document reads to others.
+Unfortunately, when we immerse ourselves deeply in research to create such a document, we often lose sight of how our work reads to others.
 This is where a dissertation editor comes in, to not only proofread, but to make sure your organizational structure and individual sentences lay out your argument as clearly as possible.

 I do not have to be an expert in your field in order to bring clarity to your work.
 I recently edited a Political Science dissertation in the field of Public Law, which went on to win a prestigious national award.
 (See testimonials for the writer’s comments.)